ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/Function.md

 # Traditional function
 - Define a function with `function` keyword.
 - The function type is `Function` in Typescript according to ECMAScript 2015.
-- Function in Javascript is a first-class object.
+- Function in JavaScript is a first-class object.
 - Function expressions are not hoisted while function declaration is allowed to be hoisted.
 ```javascript
 console.log(notHoisted); // undefined